Electric test banner

 Gaining access for electrical inspections and tests

-It is a condition of individual tenancy agreements that customers must provide access to their properties for checks that we are required to do by law.
+Tenancy agreements state that customers must provide access to their homes for checks that we’re required to do by law.

-We will act appropriately and in accordance with regulatory and legal requirements in gaining access to premises to undertake electrical inspections and tests.
-In doing so, we will take into account the customer(s) circumstances before initiating legal action against a customer who fails to allow access for this purpose.
+We’ll act appropriately and in accordance with regulatory and legal requirements in gaining access to carry out electrical inspections and tests.
+We will consider the customer(s) circumstances before initiating legal action against a customer who fails to allow access for this purpose.

-If our colleagues or contractors are unable to gain access to a property to undertake the electrical inspection or test, we may seek to obtain an injunction from the local county court.
+If our colleagues or contractors are unable to gain access to carry out the electrical inspection or test, we may seek to obtain an injunction from the local county court.
 An order for costs may be sought as part of any injunction.

 Our Electrical Safety Standard and Procedure

-We want to make sure that we are really clear about the standards we are working to when it comes to electrical safety management.
-We have developed an Electrical Safety Standard, which defines what we will do to promote electrical safety.
-The standard explains who is responsible for delivering the service and details how frequently we expect to carry out specific activities in customers’ homes, in common areas and on estates.
+We want to make sure that we’re really clear about the standards we’re working to when it comes to electrical safety management.
+We’ve developed an Electrical Safety Standard which defines what we’ll do to promote electrical safety, who is responsible for delivering the service and how frequently we will carry out specific activities in customers’ homes, in communal areas and on our estates.

-The standard is supported by a clear procedure and instructions to ensure that the services are delivered consistently by our internal teams and by specialist contractors.
+The standard is supported by a clear procedure and instructions to ensure that the services are delivered consistently by our colleagues and by specialist contractors.
 The standard and procedure are kept under constant review to ensure they are fit for purpose in a fast-changing environment.

 Responsibilities for Electrical Safety Management

-The Director of Customer Operations is the accountable person in relation to all aspects of electrical safety management at Magna and is responsible for the development and review of the Electrical Safety Policy and Electrical Safety Standard, ensuring that these meet all regulatory requirements and guidance.
+The Director of Customer Operations is accountable for all aspects of electrical safety management at Magna and for the development and review of the Electrical Safety Policy and Electrical Safety Standard annually, ensuring that these meet all regulatory requirements and guidance.

-The Head of Building Safety and Compliance is responsible for operational delivery of electrical safety management activities, for maintaining accurate electrical safety related property data and is responsible for reporting on electrical safety management in line with governance arrangements.
-The Head of Building Safety and Compliance is responsible for ensuring that customers are effectively consulted on all aspects of electrical safety in their homes and estates.
+The Head of Building Safety, Compliance and Home Services is responsible for operational delivery of electrical safety management activities, maintaining accurate electrical safety data and for reporting on electrical safety management in line with governance arrangements.
+They’re also responsible for ensuring that customers are effectively consulted on all aspects of electrical safety in their homes and estates.

-All colleagues have a responsibility for ensuring that the work they undertake in delivering our policies and standards is fit for purpose.
+All colleagues are responsible for ensuring that the work they carry out meets our policies and standards.

-A range of performance measures and indicators, relating directly to the Electrical Safety Standard, are reported to managers and directors as appropriate.
-High level performance indicators are reported to Board on a regular basis in line with their approved balanced scorecard.
+A range of performance measures and indicators, relating directly to the Electrical Safety Standard, will be agreed and reported to managers and directors as appropriate.
+High level performance indicators will be reported to Strategic Board on a regular basis.

-Our performance on electrical safety, including lessons learned from incidents will form part of the quarterly report to the Health and Safety Forum and will be included in the annual report to Board on corporate health and safety
+Our performance on electrical safety, including lessons learned from incidents will form part of the quarterly report to the Health and Safety Forum and will be included in the annual report to Strategic Board on corporate health and safety.